KyperTech/coach/README.md

-# build-client
+# webpack-redux-react-starter
-The bottom up build of build.
-Implemented with flux and react
+A webpack implementation of react with redux

 ## Start
 ```